| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 disapproval and adding their name to a discharge petition to bring the

+resolution to the floor for a vote.
 But Stallman says the effort to halt EPA's misguided regulation can't succeed without bipartisan support and leadership from members on both sides of the aisle.
 He says Democrats and Republicans need to work together and avoid partisan fights to halt regulation that could critically injure the U.S. economy.
 The resolution of disapproval has been introduced in the Senate and is expected to be voted on in a few weeks.
 It would only require a 51-vote majority to pass.
 The American Farm Bureau was also one of several farm groups that has filed a legal challenge to the EPA's endangerment finding.
 Stallman says EPA regulation of greenhouse gas emissions from farms and ranches through the Clean Air Act could lead to costly and burdensome mandates on America's food, fiber and renewable fuel producers - and the U.S. Court of Appeals needs to conduct a thorough review of the endangerment finding. | |

-Dairy MAX Teams up with the NFL to Announce Oklahoma Student Winner of Fuel Up to Play 60 National Competition to Fight Childhood Obesity ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The NFL,
+| Dairy MAX Teams up with the NFL to Announce Oklahoma Student Winner of Fuel Up to Play 60 National Competition to Fight Childhood Obesity ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The NFL,

 National Dairy Council, and Dairy MAX today announce that Kyler Keenan of